-The seventh month of the lunar calendar marks the Ghost Month in Taiwan.
-During this month, the gates of the underworld are open and spirits are allowed to visit their family, loved ones and or just roam around.
-The 15th of the month is Zhong Yuan Pudu Festival, or Ghost Festival.
-While being Taoist, the festival also has Buddhist roots.
+The seventh month of the lunar calendar marks what’s known as the “Ghost Month” in Taiwan.
+During this month, the gates of the underworld open and spirits are released with the freedom to visit their family, loved ones, or just roam around.
+The 15th of the month is also known as “Ghost Day” when the Zhong Yuan Pudu Festival (中元普渡), or the Hungry Ghost Festival, is held at night.
+Though traditionally Taoist, the festival also has Buddhist roots.

 While Western societies often view spirits as malicious, in Buddhist Taoist culture, they are but passed away spirits that have not reincarnated yet.
-All deceased, good or bad, will become a spirit.
+Any deceased, good or bad, will become a spirit.

 - Tribute to the Earth Palace

-- Tribute to the ancestors
+- Tribute to the Ancestors

-- Tribute to the spirits
+- Tribute to the Spirits

-- Tribute to the Di Ji Zhu
+- Tribute to the Di Ji Zhu 地基主 (Home Spirit Deity)

 While Taiwan is known for its sky lanterns during the Lantern Festival, the release of water lanterns is also an age old and gorgeous tradition.
 There are two types of water lanterns: lily lanterns and house lanterns.

-Note: The most famous water lantern release is in Japan, called Tōrō nagashi.
+Note: The most famous water lantern release is in Japan, called Tōrō Nagashi.
 These are released during the Bon Festival, similarly to guide souls to the spirit world.

 Mo Fa Ah Ma (Grandma and Her Ghosts) is a movie made in 1998 that centers around Taiwan’s Ghost Festival.
-Using it as a vessel to understand the Taiwanese culture and superstitions around spirits.
-Also, it’s just a cute movie about a young boy and his ah ma.
+You can use it as a way to understand Taiwanese culture and superstitions around spirits.
+Also, it’s just a cute movie about a young boy and his “Ah Ma,” or grandmother.